Exploring the interplay between star formation efficiency and dust in regulating the UV luminosity of early systems in the JWST and ALMA era: Conclusions and Discussion

 \section{Conclusions and Discussion}

 In this work, we develop an analytic formalism to link the stellar masses (and star formation rates) of early systems, at $z \gsim 5$, to their dust enrichment and the associated UV attenuation.
 We account for the key dust processes of dust production in SNII, destruction and ejection by SN shocks, thermal sputtering in the warm ISM and grain growth in the cold ISM.
-The dust-to-stellar mass ratios from these calculations are base-lined against ALMA observations at $z \sim 5$ and $7$ from the ALPINE and REBELS surveys, respectively.
+The dust-to-stellar mass ratios from these calculations are baselined against ALMA observations at $z \sim 5$ and $7$ from the ALPINE and REBELS surveys, respectively.
 We explore star formation rates that can vary by an order of magnitude around the ``main" sequence (linking the SFR and stellar mass) and their impact on the dust enrichment and attenuation as a means of explaining the over-abundant, seemingly dust-free bright systems revealed by JWST at $z \gsim 11$.
 The key results of this work are:

-\begin{itemize} \item Matching to the evolving UV LF requires a star formation efficiency that evolves as $f_*(z) = 10^{0.13z-3.5}$ and a dust distribution radius that increases with redshift as from about $0.06 r_{\rm vir}$ at $z \sim 5$ to $0.3 r_{\rm vir}$ by $z \sim 13$.
+\begin{itemize} \item Matching to the evolving UV LF requires a star formation efficiency that evolves as $f_*(z) = 10^{0.13z-3.5}$ and a dust distribution radius that increases with redshift from $0.06 r_{\rm vir}$ at $z \sim 5$ to $0.3 r_{\rm vir}$ by $z \sim 13$.
 A combination of efficient destruction in reverse shocks and an increasing dust radius result in the impact of dust decreasing with increasing redshift for all halo masses.
+We also compare our results to a number of other theoretical works, which, despite showing a reasonable agreement for $\muv \lsim -19$ systems, show a UV LF that can vary by more than 2 orders of magnitude at the faint end.

 \item A scatter on $f_*$ leads to a mass-dependent impact on the UV LF: while for a given halo, a decrease in the star formation efficiency scatters the object into a fainter UV luminosity bin, an increase in $f_*$ leads to a more complicated picture.
-While low-mass objects ($M_h \lsim 10^{10.6}\msun$ at $z \sim 5$) up-scattered in terms of star formation are brighter (due to an increase in the intrinsic UV luminosity and efficient dust ejection), higher mass objects appear fainter since they can maintain their dust mass unless the star formation efficiency$\gsim 10f_*$.
+While low-mass objects ($M_h \lsim 10^{10.6}\msun$ at $z \sim 5$) up-scattered in terms of star formation are brighter (due to an increase in the intrinsic UV luminosity and efficient dust ejection), higher mass objects appear fainter since they can maintain their dust mass unless the star formation efficiency$\gsim 10f_*(z)$.

-\item At $z \sim 9, 13$ and $14$ the observationally-inferred UV LF is much more compatible with a model wherein galaxies form stars at 10 times the {\it fiducial} star formation efficiency; the $z \sim 16$ data points from \citet{Harikane2023a, Harikane2023b} lie within our scatter limits given their very high uncertainties.
+\item At $z \sim 9-16$ the observationally-inferred UV LF is much more compatible with a model wherein galaxies form stars at 10 times the {\it fiducial} star formation efficiency.